Joko Widodo: 2014 general election

-Megawati Sukarnoputri nominated Jokowi to be the presidential candidate of her party.
-During the campaign, a social media volunteer team, JASMEV, once made a provocative statement by threatening that Islam would not be given a space in Indonesia if Jokowi won the 2014 election.
-The group was paid IDR 500 million to campaign for the Joko Widodo-Jusuf Kalla ticket during the 2014 election.
+Megawati Sukarnoputri nominated Jokowi as her party's presidential candidate.
+During the campaign, a social-media volunteer team, JASMEV, made a provocative statement threatening that Islam would not be given space in Indonesia if Jokowi won the 2014 election.
+The group was paid IDR 500 million to campaign for the Joko Widodo–Jusuf Kalla ticket during the election.

-Following the release of Quick Count results from many different polls, Jokowi declared victory on 9 July.
-However, his opponent Prabowo also declared victory, creating confusion among the population.
-On 22 July, hours before the announcement of the election results, Prabowo withdrew.
-Jokowi's victory was expected and realised hours later.
-The General Elections Commission (KPU) gave him a close victory with 53.15% of the vote (almost 71 million votes), to Prabowo's 46.85% (62 million votes), though Prabowo's camp disputed these totals.
+After quick-count results from multiple polling agencies were released, Jokowi declared victory on 9 July.
+His opponent Prabowo also claimed victory, creating confusion among the public.
+On 22 July, hours before the formal announcement of the result, Prabowo withdrew.
+Jokowi's victory was confirmed later that day.
+The General Elections Commission (KPU) gave him a narrow victory with 53.15 per cent of the vote (almost 71 million votes), against Prabowo's 46.85 per cent (62 million votes), though Prabowo's camp disputed the tally.

-After his victory, Jokowi stated that growing up under the authoritarian and corrupt New Order regime, he would have never expected someone with a lower-class background to become president.
-The New York Times reported him as saying, "Now, it's quite similar to America, yeah?
+After his victory, Jokowi said that, having grown up under the authoritarian and corrupt New Order regime, he would never have expected someone from a lower-class background to become president.
+The New York Times quoted him as saying, "Now, it's quite similar to America, yeah?
 There is the American dream, and here we have the Indonesian dream."
-Jokowi was the first Indonesian president outside the military or the political elite, and the political commentator Salim Said gave the popular view of the politician as "someone who is our neighbour, who decided to get into politics and run for president."
+Jokowi was the first Indonesian president from outside the military and political elite, and political commentator Salim Said described the popular view of him as "someone who is our neighbour, who decided to get into politics and run for president."

 2019 general election

-In 2018, Jokowi announced that he would run for re-election next year.
-His vice president Jusuf Kalla was not eligible for another term because of the term limits set for president and vice president.
-Kalla had already served a five-year term as vice president during Susilo Bambang Yudhoyono's first term (2004–2009).
-Speculation surrounding Jokowi's choice of running mate focused on several candidates, including Mahfud MD, a former defence minister and chief justice of the Constitutional Court.
+In 2018, Jokowi announced that he would run for re-election the following year.
+His vice president Jusuf Kalla was ineligible for another term because of the term limits on the offices of president and vice president, having already served a five-year term as vice president during Susilo Bambang Yudhoyono's first administration (2004–2009).
+Speculation over Jokowi's choice of running mate centred on several figures, including Mahfud MD, a former defence minister and chief justice of the Constitutional Court.
 In a surprise move, Jokowi announced that Ma'ruf Amin would be his running mate.
 Mahfud had reportedly been preparing for the vice-presidential candidacy.
-Ma'ruf was selected instead following a push by several constituent parties of Jokowi's governing coalition and influential Islamic figures.
-Explaining his decision, Jokowi referred to Ma'ruf's extensive experience in government and religious affairs.
+Ma'ruf was selected instead following pressure from several constituent parties in Jokowi's governing coalition and from influential Islamic figures.
+Explaining his decision, Jokowi cited Ma'ruf's long experience in government and religious affairs.

-The KPU officially announced that the Joko Widodo-Ma'ruf Amin ticket had won the election in the early hours of 21 May 2019.
-The official vote tally was 85 million votes for Jokowi (55.50%) and 68 million votes for Prabowo (44.50%).
-Supporters of Prabowo protested in Jakarta against the result, and it turned into a riot which left eight people dead and over 600 injured.
-Following the protests, Prabowo's campaign team launched a Constitutional Court lawsuit but was rejected in its entirety.
+The KPU officially announced in the early hours of 21 May 2019 that the Joko Widodo–Ma'ruf Amin ticket had won the election.
+The official tally gave Jokowi 85 million votes (55.50 per cent) and Prabowo 68 million votes (44.50 per cent).
+Prabowo supporters protested the result in Jakarta, and the unrest escalated into riots that left eight people dead and more than 600 injured.
+Prabowo's campaign team later brought a case to the Constitutional Court, which rejected the challenge in its entirety.